AditiMittal-05/project-ibm/README.md

 This project is open source and available under the MIT License.

 👨‍💻 Author
-Ayush Kumar Dubey
+Aditi Mittal
-📧 ayush@XXXXXXX.gmail
+📧 aditixxxxxx.gmail
-📱 90XXXXXXX
+📱 999xxxxxxx